ccollicutt/swiftacular/README.md

 $ pb site.yml
 ```

-To remove just the rings and disks without destroying any virtual machines:
+To remove and redo only the rings and fake/sparse disks without destroying any virtual machines:

 ```bash
 $ pb playbooks/remove_rings.yml
 $ pb site.yml
 ```

+# Development environment

+* OSX 10.8.2
+* Virtualbox 4.2.6
+* Vagrant 1.3.5
+* OpenStack Havana from the Ubuntu Cloud Archive
+* Ubuntu 12.04 for the vms

 # NOTES

 * I know that Vagrant can automatically start Ansible playbooks on the creation of a vm, but I prefer to run the playbook manually

-* Tested on OSX 10.8.2, Virtualbox 4.2.6,
+* LXC is likely a better fit than Virtualbox given all the vms are the same OS
+* Starting the vms is a bit slow I believe because of the extra networks